bio-raum/gabi/docs/usage.md

 ### `--max_contigs` [ default = 150 ]

 If `--skip_failed` is enabled, this parameter controls the maximum number of contigs an assembly is allowed to have before it is stopped.
 High contig numbers are typically a sign of insufficient coverage and/or read length (in some cases it can also be a sign of excessive contamination).

+### `--medaka_model` [ default = null ]

+The basecalling model used for ONT reads.
+This option is set to null by default since more recent base callers encode this information in the sequence headers and Medaka can grab it from there.
+If this is not the case for your data, you can specify the appropriate model here.

 ### `--prokka_proteins` [ default = null ]